-Atglen Public Library holds over 12,000 titles in a growing collection of popular materials for adults, young adults, and children, including books, magazines, and movies and TV shows on Blu-ray and DVD.
-Our public computing center has four Windows-based PCs with internet access and B&W and color printing.
+Atglen Public Library holds over 12,000 titles of popular materials for adults, young adults, and children, including books, magazines, and movies.
+Our public computing center features four Windows-based PCs with internet access.
 Bring your mobile device to access free WiFi and print directly from your device.
-We can also help you copy, fax, and scan your documents.
+We can help you print, copy, fax, and scan your documents.

 Our membership in the Chester County Library System gives you access to over a million titles, and you can pick them all up here in Atglen.
 You can download e-materials from Overdrive and RB Digital any time of day, and your library card can access CCLS databases in the library and in your home.
 Let us help you find the information you need.

 There is some evidence of a book-sharing club in Atglen as early as 1885, formed by Rev. Algernon Marcellus of Penningtonville Presbyterian Church, and a “circulating library” founded by Mrs. Carleton Young about 1916, where members purchased a book each year and lent their books to each other every two weeks.
 A public meeting was held in April 1945 to form a public library, with George Sener (Mrs. Young’s brother) as its first president.
-Atglen Borough Council agreed to locate the new library in the southwest corner of the Borough Hall and presented the Library with $2500, the amount accumulated on $1500 left by Mrs. Tacie Fawkes, the housekeeper of Thomas Whitson, to form a library.
+Atglen Borough Council agreed to locate the new library in the southwest corner of the Borough Hall and presented the Library with $2500, the amount accumulated on $1500 left by Mrs. Tacie Fawkes to form a library.
 Council donated $150 annually to the Library from 1946 until 1967, when Council increased the amount to $471 on a per capita basis.
 The old Borough Hall was destroyed by fire in 1994, and the Library moved to its present location in 1996.
 Work has finally begun on a new location for the library in the former Sener’s Store (aka Atglen Market).
 While we haven’t discovered evidence that the library was ever located there, it feels like going home.